 Based in Johannesburg, Radebe completed a BAFA (Honours) in 2006 at Wits School of the Arts and in 2009 studied for a PGDA in Arts and Cultural Management at the same institution.
 A solo exhibition, A Walk in the City, was held in 2014 at the National School of the Arts.
-He has participated in various group exhibitions with the most recent being Cubicle Series, Everard Read, Cape Town (2018).
-Radebe has been involved in several public interventions and has executed a number of commissions.
-He has been involved in curating and his artwork is included in private collections locally and abroad.
+He has participated in various group exhibitions and art fairs with the most recent being Spier Light Art Festival (2022).
+The Cape Town International Art Fair(2022). ’Poetic’ land art exhibition, Stellenbosch, (2021).
+Sculpt-X sculpture fair at Melrose gallery (2019 and 2021).
+Cubicle Series at Everard Read Gallery, Cape Town (2018).
+Radebe has been involved in several public interventions; Afrika Burn (2014, 2015 and 2017), Century City Bus Station (2015), 1st International Sculpture Symposium, Bhubaneswar, India (2018) and has executed several public art commissions from 2003 to date.
+2019 saw him as part of a team involved with painting the largest mural in South Africa in Johannesburg on Louis Botha Road for the Johannesburg Road Agency facilitated by the Trinity Session.
+He recently completed a life-size bronze sculpture commission for RMA offices in Johannesburg (2021) Radebe’s pieces are in private and public collections locally and internationally